GedMarc/ai-experiment/experimental-apps/ai-front/README.md

 The application is built and deployed using GitHub Actions:

 1. On push to main branch, the workflow is triggered
-2. Node.js environment is set up
+2. Node.js environment (version 22.17 or higher) is set up
 3. Dependencies are installed
 4. Application is built for production
 5. Docker image is built and pushed to GCP Artifact Registry